 A DC Machine is an electro-mechanical energy conversion device.
 There are two types of DC machines; one is DC generator, and another one is known as DC motor.
 A DC generator converts mechanical power (ωT) into DC electrical power (EI), whereas, a DC motor converts d.c electrical power into mechanical power.
 The AC motor is invariably applied in the industry for conversion of electrical power into mechanical power, but at the places where the wide range of speeds and good speed regulation is required, like in electric traction system, a DC motor is used.

 The construction of dc motor and generator is nearly same.
 The generator is employed in a very protected way.
 Hence there is open construction type.
 But the motor is used in the location where they are exposed to dust and moisture, and hence it requires enclosures for example dirt proof, fire proof, etc. according to requirement.

-Although the battery is an important source of DC electric power, but it can only supply limited power to any machines.There are some applications where large quantities of DC power are required, such as electroplating, electrolysis, etc. Hence, at such places DC generators are used to deliver power.
+Although the battery is an important source of DC electric power, it can only supply limited power to any machines.There are some applications where large quantities of DC power are required, such as electroplating, electrolysis, etc. Hence, at such places, DC generators are used to deliver power.

 Basic Structure of Electrical Machines